 There is no single major that will prepare you for law school.
 Valpo pre-law students major in everything from history and English to art, education, and computer science.
+Choose a major that will be challenging, enjoyable, and will allow you to achieve competitive grades.
 However, good pre-law training includes a fundamental understanding of political thought and awareness of the modern American political system.
 For that reason, many students major in political science.
 In fact, two-thirds of political science majors do attend law school.
-No matter which major is decided upon, being a pre-law student at Valpo involves rigorous academic training, which will prepare students for the challenges of law school and fulfilling careers serving in the area of justice.
+No matter which major is decided upon, being a pre-law student at Valpo involves rigorous academic training, which will prepare you for the challenges of law school and a fulfilling career serving in the area of justice.

 James Old, Ph.D., Assistant Professor of Political Science